gcmt/vessel.nvim/README.md

 #### jumps.autoload_filter

 This function comes into play when [lazy_load_buffers](#lazy_load_buffers) is set to `false`, that is, when the plugin is instructed to load all files automatically in memory.
 This functions limits the buffers that are actually going to be loaded.
-By default, anything that does not reside in the *current working directory* gets filtered out.
+By default, anything that does not reside in the *current working directory* won't be loaded automatically (but will still be visible in the list with the path greyed out).

 ```lua
 vessel.opt.jumps.not_loaded = function(bufnr, bufpath)